Apart from being a dedicated carnivore, I’m also an avid gym-goer.

 The healthiest meat is the liver.
 Particularly beef liver.

-How Can I Get 75 Grams of Protein Per Day?
+How Can I Get 75 Grams of Meat Protein Per Day?

-You can get 75 grams of protein Per day if you consume proteins from different sources.
+You can get 75 grams of meat protein per day if you consume proteins from different sources.

-You can absorb more proteins by eating acidic foods, such as grapes, blueberries, and lemon.
+You can absorb more meat proteins by eating acidic foods, such as grapes, blueberries, and lemons.

 What Happens If You Eat Too Much Protein?

-When you eat too much protein, the excess is stored as fats.
+When you eat too much meat protein, the excess is stored as fats.

 References: